 “Gratitude is the healthiest of all human emotions.” – Zig Ziglar

-Most of us learned about gratitude at a young age, in various forms.
-Saying a prayer before meals, being reminded to “count your blessings,” and sending thank you notes to relatives for birthday and Christmas gifts are a few that come to mind.
+Most of us learn about gratitude at a young age, in various forms.
+A few that come to mind are saying a prayer before meals, being reminded to “count your blessings,” and sending thank you notes to relatives for birthday and Christmas gifts.
 We learned what we should do, but we didn’t really think about it much beyond that.
-Years later, Oprah stressed the transformative benefits of gratitude and many of us followed her lead, starting journals of our own.
+Years later, Oprah stressed the transformative benefits of gratitude, and many of us followed her lead, starting journals of our own.

 Today, there is no shortage of information on the internet telling us how choosing gratitude will make us happier and healthier, have better relationships, higher productivity at work, increased energy, and greater resiliency, just to name a few.
 I even came across one interesting website that summarizes the results of over 40 scientific studies on the subject and outlines 31 benefits “you didn’t know about.”

 On an intellectual level, we all get it.
 But what happens when you’ve been deeply affected by traumatic circumstances?
 Whether it’s the health of a loved one, a toxic workplace, or a natural disaster, certain types of stress can make it difficult for even the most optimistic people to move forward after surviving in fight or flight mode for a period of time.

 According to acclaimed executive coach Eva Archer Smith, an expert in the field of transformation, “Your brain has enormous neuroplasticity, so you can rewire it to change.
 And it changes by actions, not thoughts.”
 She says that one of the fastest proven ways to move from the default setting of the ‘primitive’ or fear-based brain, which senses danger and releases the stress hormone cortisol, to the pre-frontal cortex, which releases the feel-good hormone, oxytocin, is by practicing gratitude.